Construction Costs in Los Angeles

 Labor Market Compression

 Labor cost increases have been more persistent than material increases and have not shown signs of reversing.
 The construction labor market in Los Angeles was tight before the pandemic.
 The combination of workforce attrition during COVID shutdowns, an aging skilled labor force, reduced immigration, and strong demand has created sustained upward pressure on wages across virtually every trade.
+Skilled trade labor rates have increased 25-40% or more since 2019 across most disciplines, with some specialty trades seeing even larger increases.
+Unlike material prices, which have partially corrected from their peaks, labor costs have reset at a permanently higher level.
 This is one of the primary reasons why "costs will come back down" has not materialized the way many owners hoped.

 Insurance Escalation